 ⇒ Illness: kidney failure, liver failure, and even brain cancer can cause serious hallucinations as well.

 ⇒ Dehydration: dehydration is an issue that affects the elderly.
-When our bodies do not have adequate water, it may cause malfunctioning of the brain and this can cause hallucinations and lethargy.
+When our bodies lack enough water, it can confuse the brain, leading to hallucinations and tiredness.

-⇒ Hearing and vision loss: as we get older, nerves deteriorate and they don’t operate as they did when we were younger.
+⇒ Hearing and vision loss: As we get older, nerves weaken and they don’t work as they did when we were younger.
 However, when an elderly person has some hearing and vision loss to a certain extent, there is a risk that the brains can get hyperactive and cause hallucinations.
 This is true for conditions such as otosclerosis and glaucoma.

 ⇒ Sleep deprivation: when you don’t get adequate sleep, you may get cranky and this can lead to hallucinations regardless of age.